 Shift from seeking inputs to having conversations

-Here we mean conversations that help the customer visualise implications, and that help our organisations understand behavior in the context of such implications.
-It is important that the customer realises that she is being approached for a conversation – not a follow up for payment, not for a checklist of questions to be answered and certainly not as a revenue opportunity.
-This could range from healthcare information to a better way for customers to organise their own lives or businesses – but the starting point will have to be something that adds immediate value to the customer’s life.
+Here we mean conversations that help the customer visualize implications, and that help our organizations understand behaviour in the context of such implications.
+It is important that the customer realizes that she is being approached for a conversation – not a follow up for payment, not for a checklist of questions to be answered and certainly not as a revenue opportunity.
+This could range from healthcare information to a better way for customers to organize their own lives or businesses – but the starting point will have to be something that adds immediate value to the customer’s life.
 As the conversation progresses, weave in your inputs on how you expect the scenario to unfold and the likely implications for the customer, and then lead into an active discussion around those scenarios.
 Such conversations will play a role in providing insights that can be implemented effectively and building greater repeat engagement from the customer.

 Shift from data-led to insight-led decision making

 In the foreseeable future, it is unlikely that conversations will provide consistent data that can be analyzed.
 In this environment, particularly as the customer is not necessarily in a position to know best, it makes sense to shift directly to insights.
 The best of experts would agree that analytics around data points during unusual circumstances can create noise, a retreat to predictable answers from customers and misleading conclusions.
 The instincts built over years, through time spent working closely with the customer segment and insights from conversations will help leaders to make more effective decisions.
 So it is time to lead with insights and then validate them, rather than just seek trends within data.
 The validation can be done with data, with other conversations in local ecosystems, and with anecdotes.